 AR: The openness of execs to make connections with producers.
 In many small sessions, execs of networks like Discovery and Nat Geo encouraged us to contact them directly, stay in touch, and even bug them if necessary!
 While most of the conference was geared towards independent producers pitching show ideas, the open and encouraging mentality of these VPs and SVPs really gave the delegates a feeling of support.
 All ideas were strongly welcomed—since those ideas are the future of the industry.

 CC: What is the number one thing you’ll remember from the conference?

-AR: The amount of show ideas that flow through these companies.
+AR: The number of show ideas that flow through these companies.
 They receive thousands of pitches a day.
-What I drew from that was how much more beneficial a service like Crew Connection rould be for companies.
-Even though the VPs and SVPs who field pitches don’t actually organize video and post production crews themselves, it gives great insight into how busy they are and how we could take a huge element of logistics off of their plate—or off their production manager’s and/or coordinator’s.
+What I drew from that was how much more beneficial a service like Crew Connection would be for companies.
+Even though the VPs and SVPs who field pitches don’t actually organize video and post-production crews themselves, it gives great insight into how busy they are and how we could take a huge element of logistics off of their plate—or off their production manager’s and/or coordinators.